tingzhouu/wiki-api/README.md

 # Wiki API
 This is a RESTful API for users to read/modify a database which contains article title and content.
 The word 'wiki' is used only because the API manages articles.
 This repository serves to document my learning of using Javascript and Node.js.

 ## What I Have Used

 **Express**
 To create server.
 Allow user to send GET, POST, PUT, PATCH, DELETE requests to the API.

 Specifically, I used the chainable route handlers as there are several types of requests.

 I used route parameters to store article name as a parameter if the user wishes to make requests pertaining to a specific article.

+**ZEIT NOW**
+To host the API online.

 **MongoDB and Mongoose**
-To store the articles
+To store the articles.

 **body-parser**
-Parse responses to Express
+Parse responses to Express.

+**express-ip**
+For obtaining the Internet Protocol (IP) Address of the user making request.

 **Postman**
 For API testing as it can send HTTP requests to the API.

+## Getting Started (web version)
+### For ALL Articles: Link: (https://wiki-api-7xoubi3tf.now.sh/articles)
+GET request - Click on above link, or send a GET request, no content required in the body.

+POST request - Use Postman to send POST request with 'title' and 'content' as key in the body.

+DELETE request - No content required in the body.

+### For Specific Articles: Link: (https://wiki-api-7xoubi3tf.now.sh/articles/ARTICLE_NAME)
+GET request - Click on above link, or send a GET request, no content required in the body.

+PUT request - Use Postman to send PUT request with 'title' and 'content' as key in the body.

+PATCH request - Use Postman to send PATCH request with 'title' OR 'content' as key in the body.

+DELETE request - No content required in the body.

 ## Getting Started (non-web version)